Eagles (1985 film)

 Eagles (عقابها) is a 1985 Iranian film about an Iranian pilot, Yadollah Sharifirad, whose aircraft shot down by Iraqi Air Force during Iran–Iraq War.
 The story is about his escape back to Iran.
-This movie is considered the first major war movie in Iranian cinema.
+This film is considered the first major war movie in Iranian cinema.
 It is estimated that 18 percent of Iranian population watched the movie at the time.